AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Campaign 2.0.5

-- Fixed a bug where a bundled asset was not being used in a fullscreen message when the remote image url was inaccessible.
+- Fixed a bug where a bundled asset was not being used in a fullscreen message when the remote image URL was inaccessible.

 ## July 11, 2023